ebt-hpc/cca/README.md

 The parser export resulting *facts* such as ASTs and other syntactic information in [XML](https://www.w3.org/TR/xml11/) or [N-Triples](https://www.w3.org/2001/sw/RDFCore/ntriples/).
-In particular, facts in N-Triples format are loaded into an RDF store such as [Virtuoso](https://github.com/openlink/virtuoso-opensource) to build a *factbase*, or a database of facts.
+In particular, facts in N-Triples format are loaded into an RDF store [Virtuoso](https://github.com/openlink/virtuoso-opensource) to build a *factbase*, or a database of facts.
 Factbases are intended to be queried for code comprehension tasks.